meltemod/paiub-website/content/post/social-committee/index.md

 ---
 The role of the Social Events Committee is tocreate opportunities for postdocs to socialize, network, and form friendships and collaborations across disciplines.

+The responsibilities of the Social Events Committee include:
+* Organize social events such as happy hour, coffee hour, group activities, etc.
+* Advertise events planned by PAIUB to the postdoc membership.